DBAJamey/awesome-database-tools/_posts/2026-04-23-best-postgresql-gui-tools.md

 Start with your role.
 That alone narrows the field.

-If your work is SQL-heavy — writing queries, debugging logic, building features — tools like dbForge Studio and DataGrip will feel more natural.
+If your work is SQL-heavy (writing queries, debugging logic, building features), tools like dbForge Studio and DataGrip will feel more natural.
 They're built around developer workflows.

 If you're managing databases in production, monitoring performance, or handling users and backups, tools like Navicat or DbVisualizer offer more control and stability.